The Community Centre is now partly open for some of our regular groups.

 We have set up the Kennington Park Community Centre Community Benefit Society, which is registered with the Financial Conduct Authority as a charity; and we have a three-year Lease and a Management Agreement with Hyde which means that we are responsible for bookings and the day-to-day running of the Centre, while Hyde as our landlord will continue to be responsible for major repairs and maintenance.

-Come and get involved – and look out for the notices of what’s on (see below for details of our regular users).
+Come and get involved – and look out for the notices of what’s on.
 If you would like to become a member of the CBS, please let us know (either by email or by the contact form on this website).

 Or you can email email@example.com or phone 0800 776 5587 (please leave a voicemail).

 We can also be contacted via the contact form on the right hand side of this page.